How to Read Your Utility Bill

-Use this legend to understand your new bill:
+Use this legend to understand your bill:

-B. The due date is the date that your bill is due on, or before.
+B - The due date is the date that your bill is due on, or before.

-D. This is the total amount due, including past due charges from previous billing cycles, recent payments and adjustments.
+D - This is the total amount due, including past due charges from previous billing cycles, recent payments, and adjustments.

 Sample bill